The Flesh and the Fiends

-The Flesh and the Fiends (US title Mania) is a 1960 British horror film directed by John Gilling.
-It stars Peter Cushing as 19th-century medical doctor Robert Knox, who purchases human corpses for research from a murderous pair named Burke and Hare (George Rose and Donald Pleasence).
-The film is based on the true case of Burke and Hare, who murdered at least 16 people in 1828 Edinburgh, Scotland and sold their bodies for anatomical research.
+The Flesh and the Fiends (US title Mania; also known as The Fielndish Ghouls and Psycho Killers) is a 1960 British horror film directed by John Gilling and starring Peter Cushing, June Laverick and Donald Pleasence.
+It was written by John Gilling and Leon Griffiths.

+19th-century medical doctor Robert Knox purchases human corpses for research from a murderous pair named Burke and Hare.
+The film is based on the true case of Burke and Hare, who murdered at least 16 people in 1828 Edinburgh and sold their bodies for anatomical research.